applevir/STEAK/README.md

 **5. Where can I get TE annotations for my genome of interest?**

-If you're HTS data corresponds to the genome of a well annotated species, then you can find reference TE annotations on RepeatMasker(http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html).
+If your HTS data corresponds to the genome of a well annotated species, then you can find reference TE annotations on RepeatMasker(http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html).
 The *.fa.out(.gz) files for each build are tabular files with the respective TE information (chromosome, position, strand, name, etc).

 If you want to search for known non-reference integrations, it's best to trust the respective literature for your TE of interest.